-This especially helps when the child has intense emotions such as anger, frustration, jealousy, and fear.
+This especially helps when the child has strong emotions such as anger, frustration, jealousy, and fear.

 You can have different emotions than others about the same thing.

-We don’t always have the same emotions about the same thing.
-You can be happy about your toy but your friend may feel jealous about the toy and it is okay to feel that way.
+We don’t always have the same emotion about the same thing.
+You can be happy about your toy, but your friend may feel jealous about the toy, and it is okay to feel that way.

 You can feel more than one emotion at the same time.

 We may be feeling a lot of different emotions at the same time.
-You may be happy that it is your birthday that day but at the same time be sad that your best friend cannot come to your birthday party.
+You may be happy that it is your birthday that day.
+At the same time, you can be sad that your best friend cannot come to your birthday party.

-Especially when we are having strong emotions and feel uncomfortable, it is important to remind ourselves that these emotions are not permanent.
-We may be feeling angry now, but in time we can calm down and feel more relaxed.
+Especially when we have strong emotions and feel uncomfortable, it is essential to remind ourselves that these emotions are not permanent.
+We may be feeling angry now, but we can calm down and feel more relaxed in time.